masterclass363/Kubernetes-YAML/k8s/knote-Application/README.md

 This is a simple kubernetes-based microservices application that will help you to upload an Image with Notes.
 It is designed as a 2 tier architecture (frontend - nodejs and backend - mongodb).
-This was originally developed by https://github.com/learnk8s/knote-js and modified it for the educational demo purpose only.

 We can deploy this application in working kubernetes cluster using kubectl commands or using YAML configuration files.